Undefeated African-American Leaders

 Shirley Chisholm

-Chisholm, who served in Congress for seven terms (14 years), helped open doors for individuals like President Barack Obama and Senator Elizabeth Warren.
-Regardless of paving the way for others, she did not want to be recognized as the first woman or African American to do something.
-She wished to be recognized as someone who had the strength to stand up for what is right.
-She passed away on January 1, 2005.
+Throughout her career, Chisholm was a trailblazer and a true champion for equal rights and social justice.
+She served in Congress for seven terms, or 14 years, and helped open doors for individuals like President Barack Obama and Senator Elizabeth Warren.
+Despite paving the way for others, Chisholm remained humble and wished to be recognized as someone who had the strength to stand up for what was right.
+She passed away on January 1, 2005, but her legacy as a fearless advocate for civil rights and social justice lives on to this day.

 Blanche Kelso Bruce